vvasn/Dasdasd2/README.md

 # Multi-agent based control system for production line simulator
 Assignment for DASD course

-1. Run the local production line simulator
+1. Run the local production line simulator.
     Accessible after that at http://localhost:3000

 2. Run the .js files provided.
 ALWAYS run ws7.js first when starting the system.